alopezrivera/OneNoteExporter/README.md

 ## Introduction

-`owo` exports OneNote pages to Word using the OneNote Object Model, and then Pandoc to convert them to your markup format of choice. [**Markup Packs**](https://github.com/alopezrivera/owo/tree/master/src/Conversion/Markup-Packs) are then used to customize the result.
-Markup Packs are *markup-format-specific* **functions** containing search and replace queries executed at runtime against the text output by Pandoc to tailor it to your desires.
+`one` exports OneNote pages to Word using the OneNote Object Model, and then uses Pandoc to convert them to your markup format of choice.
+Then, `one` uses [**Markup Packs**](https://github.com/alopezrivera/one/tree/master/src/Conversion/Markup-Packs) to customize the result.
+Markup Packs are *functions specific to each markup format*, which contain search and replace queries executed at runtime against the text output by Pandoc to tailor it to your desires.
 If search and replace doesn't cut it, you can add a `postprocessing` scriptblock to increase your freedom.
 Markup Packs give you fine-grained control over of all elements of your notes, including

 * Headers
 * Metadata (eg: note creation date)
-* Other markup elements such as horizontal lines, custom indentations and formatting, and whatever else you might be able to conjure up with the text in your notes
+* Other markup elements such as horizontal lines, custom indentation and formatting, and whatever else you might be able to conjure up from the text in your notes

-`owo` currently ships Markup Packs for [Emacs Org Mode](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) (`OrgPack1`) and [markdown](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/markdown.psm1) (`MarkDownPack1`).
+`one` currently ships Markup Packs for [Emacs Org Mode](https://github.com/alopezrivera/one/blob/master/src/Conversion/Markup-Packs/Org.psm1) (`OrgPack1`) and [markdown](https://github.com/alopezrivera/one/blob/master/src/Conversion/Markup-Packs/markdown.psm1) (`MarkDownPack1`).

 ### What is being exported?

-`owo` will export all your *local* OneNote notebooks, meaning that to export a notebook of yours, you will need to download it to OneNote >= 2016[*](#requirements) with the "Add Notebook" option.
+`one` will export all your *local* OneNote notebooks, meaning that to export a notebook of yours, you will need to download it to OneNote >= 2016[*](#requirements) with the "Add Notebook" option.

 ### Customizing the output

-As long as Pandoc supports your desired markup format, all `owo` needs to shine is a Markup Pack to tailor the output to your tastes.
-[The section on Markup Packs](https://github.com/alopezrivera/owo#adding-markup-packs) contains a step by step guide to write and use your own Markup Packs.
+As long as Pandoc supports your desired markup format, all `one` needs to shine is a Markup Pack to tailor the output to your tastes.
+[The section on Markup Packs](https://github.com/alopezrivera/one#adding-markup-packs) contains a step by step guide to write and use your own Markup Packs.

 ## Results

 ![OneNote test note along Org Mode and markdown exports](test/test.png)

-You can see the actual test results in the [`test` directory](https://github.com/alopezrivera/owo/tree/master/test) (as well as the Word file to which the test note was exported).
-I have attempted to identify all unsupported syntax, which you can see as you would in OneNote at the bottom of the [test Word file](https://github.com/alopezrivera/owo/blob/master/test/test.docx), and the respective export (failure) in the [Org Mode](https://github.com/alopezrivera/owo/blob/master/test/owo-test.org) and [markdown](https://github.com/alopezrivera/owo/blob/master/test/owo-test.md) conversions.
+You can see the actual test results in the [`test` directory](https://github.com/alopezrivera/one/tree/master/test) (as well as the Word file to which the test note was exported).
+I have attempted to identify all unsupported syntax, which you can see as you would in OneNote at the bottom of the [test Word file](https://github.com/alopezrivera/one/blob/master/test/test.docx), and the respective export (failure) in the [Org Mode](https://github.com/alopezrivera/one/blob/master/test/one-test.org) and [markdown](https://github.com/alopezrivera/one/blob/master/test/one-test.md) conversions.

 As you can see in the image above, the Markup Packs shipping for Org Mode and markdown (`OrgPack1` and `MarkdownPack1` respectively) will give your notes: